-City: Epsom, UK
+City: Epsom, England

 Venue: Swimming Baths